 Having a child with a drug addiction can be a major life stressor.
-Substance abuse has become very commonplace on college campuses, affecting ¼ of students.
+Although college kids partying doesn’t always equate to addiction, substance abuse has become very commonplace on college campuses, affecting ¼ of students.
 While some students arrive on campus with addictions in place, others begin their use on campus.
 The most commonly abused drugs on college campuses are alcohol, marijuana, and Adderall.
 Closely behind are Xanax, narcotics, cocaine, and hallucinogens.

-If you are concerned your student is partying too much or are addicted there are some signs you can look out for.
+If you are concerned your student is partying too much in college or may be addicted, there are some signs you can look out for.
 Common indicators of addiction may include:

 Other indicators of addiction that may be more difficult to identify from a distance include: